wp-plugins/simple-contact-forms/README.txt

 == Changelog ==

 = 1.0.4 =
-* Bug fixes on the send to URL
+* Bug fixes on the send to URL in the settings

 = 1.0.3 =
 * Allow additional classes for buttons